KnpLabs/php-github-api/README.markdown

 ## Autoload

-The new version of php-github-api using [composer](http://getcomposer.org).
+The new version of `php-github-api` using [Composer](http://getcomposer.org).
-The first step to use php-github-api is to download composer:
+The first step to use `php-github-api` is to download composer:

 ```bash
 $ curl -s http://getcomposer.org/installer | php